AndrewCarlyle/life-game/README.md

 - Use a simple GUI to display the world/players
 - Add water to work in a similar way as food currently does?
 - Cap child attributes at 10? (with minimum of 0 as well?)
-- Keep track of parents and stop children from fighting parents?
-- Round values in average stats function
 - Add vision attribute for each player?